maxxxdj/MobileWorld/README.md

 I've added more than 10 different models, with different specifications, prices & more.

 if upgraded:
-It could be added some new models and new features.
+It could be added new models and new features.
 It could be implemented an "in/out of stock" feature and sales report by managing the quantity values.

 Finally, printing the ordered phone with its specifications.